 Are you ready to get started?
 Try these five tips for healthy, clear skin:

 Most of us will cleanse our faces after our workouts, but we often forget to cleanse before.
 During our sweatiest sessions, our pores open up, and if your face isn’t clean, the dirty air, the debris that sticks, and old makeup from the day that lingers on your skin can go right into your pores.

 Fun fact: people who sweat more produce more dead skin cells than the average person, and those dead cells create a trap for oil and dirt.
 Exfoliating at least 2x a week will help prevent acne on your face, and your back.

 You can find my favorite exfoliator here, or if you’d like to find your own, just make sure you don’t purchase a product that has really abrasive ingredients like ground walnut shell.
 If you’re not into buying another product, you can simply use a gentle cleanser and a wet washcloth.
 Apply the cleanser to your face and gently create a circular motion on your face, neck, and back (what you can reach!) and rinse with warm water.

-This may seem obvious, but we tend to miss this one.
+This may seem obvious, but we tend to miss this one major tip for clear skin.
 If you can, cleanse your face and go bare-faced into your sweat sessions.
-This ensures our pores open up and get rid of the toxins we need to get rid of, not trap them in with makeup.
+This ensures your pores open up and get rid of the toxins you need to get rid of, not trap them in with makeup.

 Your skin is the largest organ in your body, and just like every other organ, it needs water to function properly, including getting rid of the toxins that cause acne and clogged pores.
 By drinking enough water, your skin should improve and you’ll have a more radiant glow.
 Try to drink at least a gallon of water a day, especially if your sweat sessions are extra sweaty.